wangchengww/Tillandsia-compgenomics/6. DnDs_signature_of_selection/README.md

 # dN/dS of Phosphoenolpyruvate carboxylase (PEPC)

 PEPC occurs in 2:2:2 conformation and only shows significant expression in both species in one of the two copies.
 Therefore, one could hypothesize that the other copy is not functional anymore.
 I thought that I could run dN/dS calculations between all four gene sequences (2 for Tlei and 2 for Tfas) to see if we see major deviation from dN/dS, especially between the highly expressed copy in Tfas and the two copies in Tlei.

+# Obtaining per-chromosome dN/dS statistics

+Apart from candidate genes, I also wanted to see the general dN/dS distribution across chromosomes.
+To look at this, I decided to only work with alignments that had at least 5 variant sites.
+I obtained this information with AMAS and created a list of orthogroups to keep.
+This resulted in 9,077 orthogroups.